care.facility.models.facility module¶

 - BLOOD_BANK = 6¶

-- class Facility(id, external_id, created_date, modified_date, deleted, name, description, is_active, verified, facility_type, kasp_empanelled, features, longitude, latitude, pincode, address, ward, local_body, district, state, geo_organization, geo_organization_cache, default_internal_organization, internal_organization_cache, oxygen_capacity, type_b_cylinders, type_c_cylinders, type_d_cylinders, expected_oxygen_requirement, expected_type_b_cylinders, expected_type_c_cylinders, expected_type_d_cylinders, phone_number, corona_testing, created_by, cover_image_url, middleware_address, is_public, discount_codes, discount_monetary_components, invoice_number_expression)¶
+- class Facility(id, external_id, created_date, modified_date, deleted, name, description, is_active, verified, facility_type, features, longitude, latitude, pincode, address, geo_organization, geo_organization_cache, default_internal_organization, internal_organization_cache, oxygen_capacity, type_b_cylinders, type_c_cylinders, type_d_cylinders, expected_oxygen_requirement, expected_type_b_cylinders, expected_type_c_cylinders, expected_type_d_cylinders, phone_number, corona_testing, created_by, cover_image_url, middleware_address, is_public, discount_codes, discount_monetary_components, invoice_number_expression)¶

 Bases: